jlperona/gpa-converter/README.md

 ### Grade Scales

 All grade scale conversions are credited to [ForeignCredits](http://www.foreigncredits.com/Resources/Grade-Conversion/).
+Grade scales convert number grades unless specified otherwise.
 The following grade scales have been implemented:

+* `Australia Secondary` *(letter)*
+    * The common post-secondary education grading scale in Australia.
 * `Bangladesh`
     * The most common grading scale in Bangladesh, the 100 point scale.
 * `China`